MS-DOS Operating System

 4. Many older programs and industrial systems still run reliably on MS-DOS.

-5. MS-DOS is excellent for learning the fundamentals of command-line interfaces and file systems.
+5. To learn the fundamentals of command-line interfaces and file systems, MS-DOS is excellent.

 6. Users can automate tasks using the .BAT files, which contain a series of DOS commands.